Table of contents

 - microphone effect at a high volume in high gain

-+ deep lows, sharp mids, bright highs, very high clarity, universal center-to-center distance of poles
++ deep lows, sharp mids, bright highs, very high clarity, universal center-to-center distance of pole pieces

 Bare Knuckle Warpig – the most powerful pickup from Bare Knuckle equipped to order with a golden cover.
 Also comes with alnico magnets that result in a deeper but less sharp sound.
 In comparison with authentic DiMarzio Super Distortion, it has slightly less lows and highs but the fattest mids among all tested models.
 Thanks to its stressed upper mids its sound is similar to Seymour Duncan Invader.
 At the same time, Warpig has the highest gain clarity and articulation as well as a fast ceramic attack.
 All in all, by the character of its overdrive this pickup is ideal to hard rock and demonstrates the merits of Gibson Les Paul in the best way adding aggressive modern sound to it.